shivathapaa/Nepali-Date-Picker/README.md

 ## Design overview

 This library strictly follows `Material` (Material3) design principles.
-Considering UI/UX, `nepali-date-picker` aligns with new `androidx.compose.material3.DatePicker`.
+Considering UI, `nepali-date-picker` aligns with new `androidx.compose.material3.DatePicker`.

 If you are familiar with the Material3 Date Picker then you will find it very similar, and you can adapt it with little to no time.